para-droid-ai/scratchpad/README.md

 ## Installation

 - For AI Profile, copy/paste the prompt from: [AI Profile Prompt](https://github.com/para-droid-ai/scratchpad/blob/main/prompt_AI-Profile.md)
-- For PPLX Collections, copy/paste the prompt from: [PPLX Collection Prompt](https://github.com/para-droid-ai/scratchpad/blob/main/prompt_collection.md)
+- For PPLX Spaces, copy/paste the prompt from: [PPLX Space Prompt](https://github.com/para-droid-ai/scratchpad/blob/main/prompt_space.md)

 ## Usage

-Once Scratchpad is added to your AI Profile/PPLX Collection, it will automatically enhance your AI's reasoning capabilities.
+Once Scratchpad is added to your AI Profile/PPLX Space (via Space Prompt or File), it will enhance your AI's reasoning capabilities.
 Here’s how it works:

 1. **Automatic Activation**:
     - Scratchpad will be automatically triggered during interactions, enhancing the AI's ability to reason and provide insightful responses.